Perfectionism psychology research: what 30 years of science really shows

 Perfectionism psychology research is the empirical scientific study of perfectionist personality dimensions, the mental health consequences of perfectionist trait patterns, and the neurobiological mechanisms connecting perfectionist cognitions to anxiety, depression, and burnout — distinguished from clinical treatment manuals and pop psychology in its reliance on validated measurement instruments and evidence-based causal models.

 The data starts with a puzzle.
-Between 1989 and 2019, perfectionism increased dramatically across Western nations.
-Curran and Hill’s meta-analysis of 164 samples and over 41,000 participants found that socially prescribed perfectionism — the most harmful dimension — rose 33% over three decades, while self-oriented and other-oriented perfectionism rose 10% and 16% respectively [1].
+Between 1989 and 2016, perfectionism increased dramatically across Western nations.
+Curran and Hill’s meta-analysis of 164 samples and over 41,000 participants found that socially prescribed perfectionism — the most harmful dimension — rose 32% over roughly three decades, while self-oriented and other-oriented perfectionism rose 10% and 16% respectively [1].
 This surge happened in a world obsessed with self-improvement, optimization, and high achievement.
+The trend held across the US, Canada, and UK samples in the dataset; within those samples, women consistently reported higher socially prescribed perfectionism scores on average, while men scored higher on other-oriented perfectionism, suggesting the mental health burden is not distributed evenly across populations [1].

 If perfectionism were a path to success and fulfillment, you’d expect rising perfectionism to correlate with rising happiness.
 Instead, the opposite happened.
 During the same period when perfectionism climbed, rates of anxiety and depression in young adults also climbed steeply.